-The low protein diet and special formula/ supplement provide enough arginine and other amino acids for growth and to keep the blood levels of ornithine in the safe range
+The low protein diet and special formula/ supplement provide enough leucine, isoleucine and valine and other amino acids for growth and to keep the blood levels of leucine, isoleucine and valine in the safe range.
+It is essential as part of this diet that enough energy (kilojoules or calories) are consumed to stop protein being broken down as a source of energy.